Termination of Triangular Polynomial Loops: Conclusion and Related Work

-We presented a reduction from termination of \twn-loops to $\EFO{\ring,\AA}$.
-This implies decidability of termination over $\ring = \AA$ and $\ring = \RR$ and semi-decidability of non-termination over $\ring = \ZZ$ and $\ring = \QQ$.
-Moreover, we showed how to transform certain non-\twn-loops into \twn-form, which generalizes our results to a wider class of loops, including \emph{solvable loops with real eigenvalues}.
+In this work, we studied termination of \twn-loops, i.e., loops where the update $\ASSIGN{\vec{x}}{\update}$ is a triangular system of polynomial equations and the use of non-linearity in $\update$ is mildly restricted.
+We first presented a reduction from termination of \twn-loops to $\EFO{\ring}$ in \cref{sec:closed,sec:deciding}.
+This implies decidability of termination over $\ring \in \{\RA,\RR\}$ and semi-decidability of non-termination over $\ring \in \{\ZZ,\QQ\}$.

+In addition, we showed how to transform certain non-\twn-loops into \twn-form in \cref{sec:transf}, and discussed how this generalizes our results to a wider class of loops.
 We also showed that \twn-transformability is semi-decidable.

-Finally, we used our results to prove \cc{Co-NP}-completeness (resp.\ $\forall \RR$-completeness) of termination of linear (resp.\ linear-update) loops with real spectrum.
+Afterwards, we analyzed the complexity of deciding termination for different subclasses of \twn-loops.
+In \cref{subsec:linearizing}, we first showed that linearizing \twn-loops can be done in double exponential time.
+In \cref{sec:complexity}, we used our transformation and decision procedure to prove \cc{Co-NP}-completeness ($\forall \RR$-completeness) of termination of linear (linear-update) loops with rational (real) spectrum, and based on linearization, that deciding termination of arbitrary \twn-loops over $\RA$ or $\RR$ is in \cc{3-EXPTIME}.

+Finally, we showed that for the subclass of uniform loops over $\ring\in \{\ZZ,\QQ,\RA, \RR\}$, termination can be decided in polynomial time, if the number of eigenvalues of the update matrix is fixed.
+So here our decision procedure can be used as an efficient technique for termination analysis.